jfriedly/foreign-currency/README.rst

 Slovenia
 ''''''''
 The 1 tolar bill that I have doesn't have a year on it, but it was first printed in 1991, so I entered it as being from 1991.

+UK
+''
+The pound sterling has a long history.
+The pound used to be worth 240 pence, but since decimalisation in 1971, it's been worth 100 pence.
+Unfortunately, I have some pence from both before and after 1971, so I have to count them as different units.
+There's also been a dozen other obsolete units between a pound and a farthing, and I have some of those too.
+In an effort to avoid confusion, I've implemented two different subdivision sets, a current one and an obsolete one.
+The current one consists of "pounds", "pence", and the "halfpenny", while the obsolete one consists of only the units that I've actually heard of:  "farthings", "old pence", "shillings", "crowns", and "sovereigns" (a.k.a. pounds).

+I also have a pound note from the British Armed Forces.
+They issued their own banknotes for use on bases between 1946 and 1972.

+I also have a 5 pence coin from the Isle of Man.
+The Isle of Man is an island between Britain and Ireland and is an official self-governing Crown dependency.
+The government of the Isle of Man has established a de facto currency union with the UK, where the Manx government has decided to make UK currency legal tender on the island, but also issues its own independent currency.
+The currency units are the same, and I think the coins look similar enough to be spendable anywhere in the UK.